nelsonjchen/Colorized-Project/README.md

 > ✅ Tested on all versions up to 2022.3.1

-> ❌ Supported version is a bit optimistic, this plugin may break.
+> ❌ Supported version is very conservative.
+Open an issue if IntelliJ updates and it disables.

 > ❌ Does not work with new GUI, yet.